deatrich/linux-home-server/appendix.md

 further in the appendix.
 -->

-### Other Changes Done From the Control Center
+### Other changes done from the control center

  1. Find the Control Center in the System Menu.
  2. Under the 'Look and Feel' section select 'Screensaver':
-      - Chanage the theme to something else, for example: 'Cosmos'.
+      - Change the theme to something else, for example: 'Cosmos'.
       - Disable the 'lock screen' option if you wish.
  3. Under the 'Look and Feel' section select 'Windows':
       - Change the 'Titlebar Action' to 'Roll up'